Taste the authentic robata grill in London: binchotan‑fired dishes at Aki Marylebone

 TENDER STEM BROCCOLI: satsuma yuzu wafu dressing, wasabi furikake.

 The counterpoint.
 Bright, lifted, slightly sharp.
-The kind of plate that keeps the rest of your order honest.
+The kind of dish that keeps the rest of your order honest.

 BONELESS CHICKEN WINGS: garlic prawn, tomato natto miso, furikake.

-This is not “wings.”
-It’s a study in savoury depth: the fermented edge of natto miso, the sea-sweetness of prawn, the grill doing what frying can’t—structure without heaviness.
+This is not wings.
+It is a study in savoury depth: the fermented edge of natto miso, the sea-sweetness of prawn, the robata skewers format doing what frying cannot, structure without heaviness.

-CHICKEN & SPRING ONION YAKITORI: shiso, matcha salt, oak barrow aged soya tare.
+CHICKEN AND SPRING ONION YAKITORI: shiso, matcha salt, oak barrow aged soya tare.

 CARAMELISED BLACK COD: shio koji den miso, nuka cucumber, Japanese herbs, yuzu dashi.